zuters/prpene/README.md

 # PRPE (Prefix-Root-Postfix-Encoding) Segmenter With Named Entity Processing Prototype

 This repository contains Python3 text segmentation scripts for machine translation.
+These scripts are based on [github.com/zuters/prpe] with named-entity functionality added.

 ## The main principles